jchristn/SqliteHelper/README.md

 Please contact me for any issues or enhancement requests!
 I'm at joel dot christner at gmail dot com.

-## New in v1.1.4
+## New in v1.1.5

-- SanitizeString is now an instance method.
+- Added COLLATE NOCASE to the creation of TEXT columns during CreateTable operations

 ## A Note on Sanitization